Skip to main content

 SettingPurpose

 Project Management AdminsUsers with broad control over project configuration.
+Multiple users can be selected.

 Project Management OfficerUser responsible for oversight and execution.